jdesboeufs/connect-mongo/README.md

 }));
 ```

-__Note:__ Each time an user interacts with the server, its session expiration date is refreshed.
+__Note:__ Each time a user interacts with the server, its session expiration date is refreshed.

 ## Remove expired sessions

-By default, `connect-mongo` uses MongoDB's TTL collection feature (2.2+) to have mongod automatically remove expired sessions.
+By default, `connect-mongo` uses MongoDB's TTL collection feature (2.2+) to have mongodb automatically remove expired sessions.
 But you can change this behavior.

 ### Set MongoDB to clean expired sessions (default mode)